Bluebird design principles

 Bluebird is built with the following design principles in mind:

 - Pragmatic and not theoretical. - Bluebird will always pick the pragmatic route vs the theoretically elegant one when there is a conflict.
 The library's API was created based on real-life use cases and after a lot of consideration.

-- Easy to debug - A major consequence of choosing pragmatism over theoretical elegancy, a property that among promise libraries taken to this extent is unique to bluebird.
+- Easy to debug - A major consequence of choosing pragmatism over theoretical elegance, a property that is unique to bluebird among promise libraries taken to this extent.

 - Bluebird ships with the best cross-platform long stack traces out there and a warning system.
 This helps you recognize common and devastating promise usage mistakes early before they lead to hard to debug code later.

 - Unhandled errors are not silently swallowed by default but reported along with helpful stack traces where applicable.
 All of this is of course configurable.

 - Zero overhead abstraction - In server-side applications the performance of a promise implementation matters.
 Bluebird's server-side performance is measured with highly relevant and realistic end-to-end macro benchmarks, and consistently comes out on top.
 We understand that if bluebird is as close to a zero cost abstraction as possible, developers won't be tempted to short-circuit and absorb complexity themselves.

 - Runs everywhere - Bluebird runs on pretty much every platform.
 This makes bluebird ideal for projects who care about providing consistent cross-platform and cross-version experience.
 It runs on old IE, it has even been known to run on Netscape 7.

 - Spec compatible - Bluebird can work as a drop-in replacement for native promises for an instant performance boost.
 It passes the Promises/A+ test suite and is fully spec compliant.